WeblateOrg/weblate/docs/admin/checks.rst

     The default priority is 100, the higher priority string has, the earlier is offered to translate.
 ``max-length:N``
-    Limit maximal length for string to N chars, see :ref:`check-max-length` ``xml-text``
+    Limit maximal length for string to N characters, see :ref:`check-max-length` ``xml-text``
     Treat text as XML document, affects :ref:`check-xml-invalid` and :ref:`check-xml-tags`.
 ``font-family:NAME``